compujuckel/assettoserver-docs/docs/faq.md

   - Leave `Version Required` as it is since CM will autofill these for you, then save the preset.
   - A `content.json` file will be created in the `cm_content` folder under the directory of the server.
     If you used the `Repack` option, the generated archives will also be added to this folder.
-  **Currently, these files do not get included when using the Pack feature.**

   :::caution

+  The `cm_content` folder does not get included when using the packing feature and has to be manually copied.

   Content Manager automatically fills in the full path to each archive.
   If you plan on moving these files (to a VPS for example), you will need to update the `file:` parameter for each entry in the `content.json` to reflect their new location.